wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 # WalletPlugin

-The `WalletPlugin` is a type of plugin for the [SessionKit](/docs/sessionkit/session-kit-factory) that enables the use of external authenticators and wallets for both authentication and transaction signing purposes.
+The `WalletPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that enables the use of external authenticators and wallets for both authentication and transaction signing purposes.

 ## Usage